dgbowl/yadg/docs/source/devdocs.rst

 If a new test requires additional data (input files, schemas, etc.), they can be placed in a folder using the name of the test module (that is, ``test_yadg.py`` has its test files in ``test_yadg`` folder).
 Tests for new extractors should be added into separate test modules, using ``test_x_{extractor_name}.py`` nomenclature.

+A convenient testing function :func:`compare_datatrees` is available in the :mod:`tests.utils` module.
+This function is useful for comparing two :class:`~datatree.Datatree` objects including metadata.

 Formatting
 ``````````
 All files should be formatted by ``ruff format``.
 Lines containing text fields, including docstrings, should be between 80-88 characters in length.
 Imports of functions should be absolute, that is including the ``yadg.`` prefix.